India: Fire erupts at Tata iPhone parts plant in Tamil Nadu – DW – 09/28/2024

 Last month, an explosion caused a fire at a pharmaceutical plant in southern India, leaving at least 18 people dead.

 Fire safety expert Deepak Monga told Indian outlet c&en that the workers weren't wearing adequate safety equipment at the plant, disregarding the law.
-Monga said companies in charge of these plants often cut corners on the issue of safety.
+Monga said companies in charge of these plants often cut corners on the safety issue.